bconf-lang/bconf/SPEC.md

 Important: This syntax is only considered a statement if the value immediately after the key is not an object (`{`).
 A key followed directly by an object is an [implicit key-value](#implicit) pair.

-## Tags
+## Modifiers

-Tags act like functions that process or generate a value during parsing.
+Modifiers act like functions that process or generate a value during parsing.

-The syntax is a tag name followed by a single argument enclosed in parentheses, like `tag_name(argument)`.
+The syntax is a modifier name followed by a single argument enclosed in parentheses, like `modifier_name(argument)`.
 The argument can be any valid value, including a key path with dots and array indexers (eg. `server.ports[0]`).

-If the parser recognizes the tag name (eg. a built-in like `ref()`), it replaces the tag with the resolved value.
+If the parser recognizes the modifier name (eg. a built-in like `ref()`), it replaces the modifier with the resolved value.

 ```bconf
 // ref() resolves to the value at the specified path.
 default_port = ref(server.port)
 ```

-If the parser encounters an unrecognized tag, it treats it as a custom tag.
-Instead of resolving it, the parser serializes it as a tuple: `[tag_name, argument]`.
+If the parser encounters an unrecognized modifier, it treats it as a custom modifier.
+Instead of resolving it, the parser serializes it as a tuple: `[modifier_name, argument]`.
 When the argument is a key path, it's serialized as a string.
 This allows the application itself to implement custom logic after the file has been parsed.

 For example: